News & Media

-There are plenty of opportunities for chapters to publicize their chapter:
+When to publicize their chapter:

-- Before an event to get people to attend
+Before an event to get people to attend

-- After an event to tell about the event
+After an event to tell about the event

-- News about a member’s individual project for STAR Event competition
+News about a member’s individual project for STAR Event competition

-- News about a leadership service project
+News about a leadership service project

-- News about the honors your chapter won in FCCLA competition
+News about the honors your chapter won in FCCLA competition

-- An article or post about the members who were honored for receiving their Power of One
+An article or post about the members who were honored for receiving their Power of One

-- A press release or post about the trip your chapter took, attendance at regional or state meetings
+A press release or post about the trip your chapter took, attendance at regional or state meetings

 An article or post about a current social concern, like obesity or bullying, and how your chapter is working for changes

 Advisers and chapters need to use media to their advantage.
-Press releases, news articles, and social media are very important for chapter recognition and your public image.
+Press releases, news articles, websites, and social media are very important for chapter recognition and your public image.
 When using social media, include #PAFCCLA so the state officers can have your post shared on PA FCCLA social media.

-- Publish all participation in local, state and national activities.
+Publish all participation in local, state and national activities.

-- Check to see if the news article can be shared digitally.
+Check to see if the news article can be shared digitally.

-- Make all your social media posts sharable.
+Make all your social media posts sharable.
 Be sure to follow your school's social media restrictions.

-- Send the digital article or the original press release to the PA FCCLA State Facilitator.
+Send the digital article or the original press release to the PA FCCLA State Facilitator.

 To answer the question, "What is FCCLA?" chapter members and advisers should develop an short 2-3 sentence reply such as:

-- Short Speech: FCCLA stands for Family, Career and Community Leaders of America.
+Short Speech: FCCLA stands for Family, Career and Community Leaders of America.
 We are a national career and technical student organization that works through Family & Consumer Sciences education and related occupations courses to prepare students for careers in human services, education and training, hospitality and tourism, and visual arts and design.

 Chapter may want to use PSAs in their local media.
 Nationals had provided a general FCCLA PSA for chapter use:

-- Family, Career and Community Leaders of America, FCCLA, is a national Career and Technical Student Organization for young men and women in Family and Consumer Sciences education in public and private school through grade 12.
+Family, Career and Community Leaders of America, FCCLA, is a national Career and Technical Student Organization for young men and women in Family and Consumer Sciences education in public and private school through grade 12.
 FCCLA offers intra-curricular resources and opportunities for students to pursue careers that support families.
 Since 1945, FCCLA members have been making a difference in their families, careers, and communities by addressing important personal, work, and societal issues through Family and Consumer Sciences education.
 To learn more about FCCLA visit www.fcclainc.org.